Loading Events

 Chandler-Beckett, 505 7th St S

 Step into history at this 1830s home of Gray and Maria Chandler, a prominent landowner, lawyer, and cotton broker.
-Retaining its original floors, doors, a and windows, this home features marble eyed mantles, intricate wood graining, and a detached kitchen.
-Currently under restoration by expert Restorians, it also boasts an underground level once used as servants’ quarters.
-Circa 1830
+Retaining its original floors, doors, and windows, this home features marble eyed mantles, intricate wood graining, and a detached kitchen.
+Currently being restored by its owner Joe Beckett, it boasts the original “two-over-two” house plan with a basement housing the original service area.
+Circa 1830.

 Shadowlawn